Transport Roundtable and Freight Protocol

 International Chamber of Commerce resources

-We are pleased to notify you of the ICC Call to Action on COVID-19 and Competition developed by the Commission on Competition in line with ICC commitments to help chart an effective international response to the Covid-19 pandemic.
+Developed by the Commission on Competition in line with ICC commitments, the ICC Call to Action on COVID-19 and Competition has been created to help chart an effective international response to the Covid-19 pandemic.

 The ICC Call to Action is aimed at governments and competition agencies alike.
 Its objective is two-fold: (i) to minimise the negative economic crisis on economies, markets and consumers in the short to medium term, and, more fundamentally (ii) to protect the structure of economies and the competitive fabric of markets in the longer term to confront the economic challenges that lie ahead.